Fear of Mice and Rats, No Small Problem

 In Conclusion

 Right now, you may feel like you’ll never get over this fear.
-But it doesn’t have to be that way.
-You have the capability of changing that.
+But it is possible.
+You have the power to overcome your phobia.
 Have faith in yourself and the process.
 Soon, you’ll be immune to the effects rats have had on you in the past.